terrychild/only-connect/docs/connections-blog/connections.md

 ![alt_text](images/oc-1.gif "Selection test")

 It seems at first glance that the fourth brick is not being selected.
 This is because the moment the brick is selected the checkSelected function is called which then clears the selection.
 I need to add a short delay before running the check code.
 Thinking forwards a little bit, this is the point I would trigger any animation if the group is a valid selection.
-I want to block the player from changing any selections during this animation so I need to add a lock flag to the game logic, set the flag to true whenever a fourth brick is selected and prevent the player from interaction during this delay/animation.
+I want to block the player from changing any selections during this animation so I added a lock flag to the game logic, setting the flag to true whenever a fourth brick is selected to prevent the player from interaction during this delay/animation.

 The updated code with the locked flag and a timeout on the checkSelected call.